TheKeychainKingdom/EZMonitor/README.md

 make install (as root)

 ## Usage
+Enable the local API of your APsystems EZ1-M

+and

-Add the Plasmoid to your Desktop and enjoy.
+add the plasmoid to your desktop and enjoy.

 ## Support
 Open an issue in git ...